Ship live translations

 Get a single feature flag value.

-Set a feature flag & broadcast to all clients.
+Set a feature flag and broadcast updated flags to all connected clients.

 Broadcast Schedule